Termination of employment

 - fraudulent conduct.

-It is important that any allegation of serious misconduct is investigated thoroughly and fairly, and that any allegations are substantiated by reference to clear evidence before an association terminates an employee's employment summarily for serious misconduct.
+Any alleged serious misconduct must be investigated thoroughly and fairly, and the allegations substantiated by clear evidence before an association terminates an employee's employment summarily for serious misconduct.

-- union membership, reasonable participation in union activities, or non-membership;
+- union membership (or non-membership) or reasonable participation in union activities;

 - prohibited grounds of discrimination;

-- temporary absence from work because of illness or injury;
+- temporary absence because of illness or injury;

-- absence from work during maternity or parental leave; and
+- absence during maternity or parental leave; and

 - notifying the employee of reasons for termination of employment;